DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-07-03-progressive-dot-net-tutorials-episode-2.md

 ## The Fundamentals of Machine Learning with F# - Mark Gray

  F# seems to be the cool thing these days.
 A lot of conference talks are on F# and this conference was no different.
-Not that it's a bad thing, I'm definitely intriqued to learn another language especially when it's in a different paradigm.
+Not that it's a bad thing, I'm definitely intriqued to learn another language especially when it's in a different paradigm, I'm all about the hipster dev cred.

  The session had a scenario wherein we had a robot on Mars that was malfunctioning.
 It was up to us to get him to send a message through machine learning techniques.
 This was broken down into 3 solutions, the speaker gave a brief intro before each one and then got us working on them.
 The format was really engaging, each soluction had a scenario file with code that had blanks that we had to fill in to complete the mission, almost like the comprehension tasks you did back in school: